 Here’s why you should declutter.
 “Excessive clutter makes a home look dirty and small, neither of which are selling points.
 If you have a significant amount of things with nowhere to put them, consider getting a storage unit for your stuff until the sale is complete and you have moved into your new home.
 And the garage, basement and attic are not appropriate places to store clutter.
 Buyers want space in all areas of the home.”

 Cleaning and keeping your house clean are just as important as decluttering, especially now in the COVID-19 era.
 A dirty cluttered home is simply not appealing to buyers, but a tidy, spotless one is.
-So if you want to make your Council Bluffs or Omaha house stand out, you may need to hire professional cleaners to do a deep clean.
+So if you want to make your Omaha or Omaha house stand out, you may need to hire professional cleaners to do a deep clean.
 And, then, be sure to keep your home clean.
 Many sellers in Omaha and Council Bluffs fail to do this, so you’ll be ahead of the game.

 Fix the Small Things